5jotters/vTLP-briefing/docs/Lectures/ATO.md

 *   CONTROLA: Controlling agency
 *   NARR: Explain preceeding  reference text

 Not all sets are mandatory.
-At minimum TASKUNIT, AMSNDAT and MSNACFT are required for a valid tasking.
+At minimum TASKUNIT and AMSNDAT are required for a valid tasking.

 ### Fields